An open letter to our fellow members of Beth Haverim Shir Shalom:

 All men who are Jewish or a partner in an interfaith relationship are warmly welcomed.

 There is strength in numbers.
 We invite you to grow strong with us.
-To become a member, please call the synagogue office at 201-512-1983 to receive a form.
+To become a member, click here for a form you can fill out right on your computer.

-If you would like to know more about the Brotherhood or would like to get involved, contact president Jonathan Theodore.
+If you would like to know more about the Brotherhood or would like to get involved, contact us at [email protected] and either Erb, Ian or Allan will get back to you.

 Temple Community Network (TCN)